Blog content strategy for 2021.

 I wrote quite a number of these between 2016 and 2018.
 From 2019 onwards, I wrote none.

 Only one reason, I got really tired of socio-political stuff.
+Only one reason, I got really tired of socio-political stuff.
+However great they are for any blog content strategy.

 I’m not going to denote the reasons why.
 I’d just say, I usually end up having insomnia after writing because I’m still upset by whatever I wrote about.
 A case of catharsis not kicking in.